128technology/docs/docs/plugin_cloud_ha.md

 ## Troubleshooting

-For plugin troubleshooting in general, see the [troubleshooting docs](docs/TROUBLESHOOTING.md).

 ### Configuration Generation
 The `/var/log/128technology/persistentDataManager.log` file at trace level will hold whether the configuration generation was run as well as output and return code.